Please note: Books must show On Our Shelves Now for same day pick-up in stores.

-Bunnicula (Hardcover)
+Bunnicula (Bunnicula and Friends) (Hardcover)

-Usually Ships in 1-5 days
+Usually Ships in 1-5 Days

 THIS book is written by Harold.
 His full time occupation is dog.
 He lives with Mr. and Mrs. X (here called Monroe) and their sons Toby and Pete.
 Also sharing the home are a cat named Chester and a rabbit named Bunnicula.
 It is because of Bunnicula that Harold turned to writing.
 Someone had to tell the full story of what happened in the Monroe household after the rabbit arrived.